cfsghost/jsdx-toolkit/README.md

 jsdx-toolkit
 ---
-A graphic toolkit on JSDX framework.
+A graphical toolkit on JSDX framework.
 It aims to provide a node.js module for 3D user interface development.

 License